updated on 02 August 2022

 To secure a training contract, you need to familiarise yourself with four areas of knowledge.
+This will help you understand the profession and the job you hope to do, effectively research a law firm and identify your skills and strengths to demonstrate in applications.

 1. Know the legal profession

 Solicitors need to understand how law firms and other employers work as businesses, why companies and individuals need legal services and what the different areas of law involve.
+As an aspiring lawyer you need to have an awareness of how the legal sector is constructed and how it fits together.

 2. Know the job